-Our mission is to motivate, prepare, and evaluate all cadet candidates through a variety of athletic experiences.
-The U.S. Air Force Preparatory School Athletic Department fully prepares recruited athletes for the physical, mental, and emotional rigors of National Collegiate Athletic Association (NCAA) Division 1 athletics; while also preparing all cadet candidate athletes to successfully meet USAFA cadet physical education requirements.
+We motivate, prepare, and evaluate all cadet-candidates through a variety of athletic experiences.
+Our athletic department fully prepares recruited athletes for the physical, mental, and emotional rigors of National Collegiate Athletic Association (NCAA) Division I athletics; while preparing all cadet-candidates to successfully meet physical education requirements as a cadet.

-USAF Prep accomplishes this mission by maximizing the physical aptitude of every cadet candidate, and by inspiring men and women to become leaders of character.
-USAFA/PLA arms each cadet candidates for success by exposing them to physical activities included in the USAFA curriculum, whether experienced on a USAFA NCAA roster or in a Cadet Squadron.
+The school accomplishes the mission by maximizing the physical aptitude of every cadet candidate, and by inspiring men and women to become leaders of character.

-The Preparatory School offers 4 uniformed sports which include Football, Men’s basketball, Women’s basketball, and Soccer (co-ed).
-Our programs participate in a completive schedule made up of NJCAA programs, college JV teams, other Preparatory schools.
-Each sport offers and encourages open tryouts for Cadet Candidates to compete.
+The Preparatory School offers four uniformed sports which include football, men’s basketball, women’s basketball, and coed soccer.
+Our teams participate in a competitive schedule made of NJCAA programs, college JV teams, and other Preparatory schools.
+Each sport offers and encourages open tryouts for cadet candidates to compete.

 Prep Physical Education